On This Day In Judy Garland’s Life And Career – July 16

 Easter Parade became Judy’s second highest-grossing film at the time, making over 6 million on an investment of $2,503,654 (which was actually under budget by $191,280).
 Only Meet Me In St. Louis grossed more, making over 7 million in its first release.

-Today the film is a true classic and still has one of the most popular of Judy’s films, being one that even people who aren’t “into” classic films usually have seen thanks to the annual showings on TV around the Easter holiday.
+Today, the film is a true classic and still one of Judy’s most popular.
+Thanks to the annual showings on TV around the Easter holiday, even people who aren’t “into” classic films usually have seen it.

 Of course, no mention of Easter Parade would be complete without giving a shout-out to Judy’s co-stars Fred Astaire, Ann Miller, and Peter Lawford, as well as songwriter Irving Berlin and director Charles Walters.
 Everyone was brilliant!